Online Engineering Schools in Louisiana

 • Will the school assist with job placement after graduation?

-• Can the program be completed on a part-time basis?
+• Can the program be completed part-time?
 Does it have to be continuous, or can students take breaks?

 • What have past graduates gone on to do?

-Furthermore, applicants should also determine whether or not their programs are accredited and retain proper state authorization status, as well.
+Furthermore, applicants should also determine whether their programs are accredited and retain proper state authorization status.

 Accreditation

-Accreditation is one of the most important attributes of an online engineering program; while graduation from an accredited program is not always required in order to work as an engineer, many employers and almost all graduate schools may include this as a prerequisite for hiring or admissions.
+Accreditation is one of the most important attributes of an online engineering program; while graduation from an accredited program is not always required to work as an engineer, many employers and almost all graduate schools may require it as a prerequisite for hiring or admissions.

-Not all accreditation organizations are created equal, and prospective students should look for programs that have been accredited by one of the organizations approved by the US Department of Education’s Council for Higher Education Accreditation (CHEA).
+Not all accreditation organizations are created equal, and prospective students should look for programs accredited by one of the organizations approved by the US Department of Education’s Council for Higher Education Accreditation (CHEA).
 Although other accreditation agencies do exist, it is often difficult to verify their credentials.

-Accreditation agencies are generally broken down at the programmatic, national, and regional levels.
+Accreditation agencies are generally organized into programmatic, national, and regional levels.
 Here is a list of CHEA-recognized organizations that offer accreditation for online colleges in Louisiana:

 National accreditation